 Special consideration will be given to fellows applying in areas where the Rachel Carson Council has ongoing campaigns or work.
 These include, but are not limited to: divestment, renewable energy, particularly solar energy, and environmental justice.
 More information about RCC’s work can be found on our website.

 RCC Fellows become nationally recognized environmental youth leaders.
-If accepted into the program, Fellows will become active members of the RCC national campus program with thousands of active faculty, students, staff and administrators at 59 campuses.
-They will also benefit from the mentorship of longtime national climate and environmental advocate, expert, and author Dr. Robert K. Musil, and Associate Director Mackay Pierce an experienced campus organizer and environmental justice advocate.
+If accepted into the program, Fellows will become active members of the RCC national campus program with thousands of active faculty, students, staff and administrators at 64 campuses.
+They will also benefit from the mentorship of longtime national climate and environmental advocate, expert, and author Dr. Robert K. Musil, and RCC senior staff.

-RCC Fellows selected for the 2022-2023 will also benefit from attending the RCC American Environmental Leadership Institute for 5 days from July 24-28, 2022.
+RCC Fellows selected for the 2023-2024 cohort will also benefit from attending the RCC American Environmental Leadership Institute for 5 days from July 23-27, 2023.
 The AELI will be held at the Rockwood Manor Retreat Center adjacent to the C&O Canal National Park just outside Washington, DC, one of Rachel Carson’s favorite haunts for bird watching and enjoying nature.

 Faculty for the AELI include Dr. Musil, RCC staff, and selected members of the RCC National Advisory Council, noted writers, environmental educators, organizers, and NGO leaders.
 You can see the RCC National Advisory Council here: RCC National Advisory Council.

-Following completion of the fellows training, RCC Fellows will report to their campuses and begin their work for academic year 2022 – 2023.
-Over the course of the year, RCC Fellows will hold monthly check-in calls with RCC staff and periodic calls with other members of the fellowship cohort to strategize and troubleshoot their projects.
+Following completion of the fellows training, RCC Fellows will report to their campuses and begin their work for academic year 2023 – 2024.
+Over the course of the year, RCC Fellows will have monthly mentoring calls with RCC staff and periodic calls with other members of the fellowship cohort to strategize and enhance their projects.

 During the year, Fellows will have the opportunity to publish writings about their work for the RCC to be shared on our website and distributed through our networks.
 Each Fellow will be responsible for at least three writings per semester.
 Fellows’ writing will support and document their projects, but may also include issues relevant to their work or the work of RCC.
 A critical component of the fellowship program, fellows will be able to hone their writing skills for a professional advocacy setting over the course of the year and receive mentorship on their work, as consistent with the rest of the program.